-Another surprise involves the use of behavior management techniques.
-Although my own training in psychology (under the pioneering behavioral psychologist B. F. Skinner) suggests that sound behavior management-providing lots of reinforcement for good behavior, for example-is essential for good parenting, our new study casts doubt on this idea.
+Another surprise involves the use of behavior-management techniques.
+Although my own training in psychology (under the pioneering behavioral psychologist B. F. Skinner) suggests that sound behavior management-providing lots of reinforcement for good behavior, for example-is essential for good parenting, our study casts doubt on this idea.
 Behavior management ranked low across the board: it was a poor predictor of good outcomes with children; parents scored relatively poorly in this skill area; and our experts ranked it ninth in our list of 10 competencies.
-In general, we found that parents are far better at educating their children and keeping them safe than they are at managing stress or maintaining a good relationship with the other parent, even though the latter practices appear to have more influence on children.
-Getting along with one's co-parent is the third most important practice, but it ranked eighth on the parents' list of actual abilities.
-Even more discouraging, stress management (number two in importance) ranked 10th.